 - Difficult to produce a high-quality image

-- Could end up costing you more in time and money to fix images you edited with these tools
+- Could end up costing you more in time and money to fix errors

 Adobe Photoshop CC is the professional, industry standard software for image editing and manipulation.
 Once upon a time, Photoshop was a very expensive piece of software.
 Today, however, Adobe offers a monthly plan that gives you access to just Photoshop CC and Lightroom for only $9.99/month.

-Photoshop allows you to remove a background many different ways, depending on what type of product you are working with.
-The ability to work with clipping paths, masks, selections, and layers gives you maximum flexibility and the ability to tweak your image’s tiniest details, pixel by pixel.
+Photoshop allows you to remove a background in many different ways, depending on what type of product you are working with.
+The wide menu of techniques including clipping paths, masks, selections, and layers gives you maximum flexibility and the ability to tweak your image’s tiniest details, pixel by pixel.

 With all that power, however, comes a steep learning curve.
 Photoshop can take years to master, and if you have other things to worry about besides editing your product images (which you probably do), this might be the last thing you want to add to your plate.
 And, removing images from their backgrounds still can be very time-consuming, even for skilled Photoshop professionals.